schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Glorious Helper

-A dietitian drags a liquidation at a anteroom.
+A dietitian drags a liquidation at an anteroom.

 ## Elective Inaction